dayanials/documentation/add-forums-section.md

 </a>

 <br>
 6\.
 Fill in the required fields and press **Create**.
-Once you do that you can manage forum tabs just the same way you manage categories and list them and now your users can post in the forums.
+Once you do that, you can manage forum tabs just the same way you manage categories and list them.
+Now your users can post in the forums.